-- The CO/PO: Team Captain, Product Owner, Commanding Officer or CEO; strategic responsibility.
+- The CO/PO: Team Captain, Product Owner, Commanding Officer or CEO; strategic responsibility, prioritization.

-- The Team or staff members; responsibility for tactical, skilled execution, self organizing.
+- The Team or staff members; responsibility for tactical, skilled execution and self organizing.

 - Retrospectives and constant learning – Kaizen and Kaikaku, small steps and giant leaps.
 Disciplined reflection.

 - In Real Life – Handling of unplanned, periodic and event- driven activities.
-Coordination with other Teams, departments and suppliers.
+Coordination with and delegation to other Teams, departments and suppliers.
 Escalation.

 - Kanban, workflow, limit WIP, visibility